xludx/docker-idena/README.md

 Then download and run the Idena Client, it should connect to the previously started Idena Node.

-Datadir will be located at ./data/idena.
+Datadir will be located at ./data/idena, remember to make a backup of the keystore/nodekey.

 ## Usage